-- Peckham’s Artusi writes up its daily-changing menu on a big chalkboard, featuring fresh pasta such as pappardelle with beef shin ragu.
+- Artusi (Peckham) writes up its daily-changing menu on a big chalkboard, featuring fresh pasta such as pappardelle with beef shin ragu.

-- Sartoria is the only restaurant on Saville Row, specialising in dishes from chef-patron Francesco Mazzei’s home region of Calabria, such as fettuccine with wild boar ragu.
+- Sartoria (Mayfair) is the only restaurant on Savile Row, specialising in dishes from chef-patron Francesco Mazzei’s home region of Calabria, such as fettuccine with wild boar ragu.

-- Deptford's Marcella is the sister restaurant to Artusi, with a similar approach of simply prepared seasonal dishes, that’s somehow even better than the original.
+- Marcella (Deptford) is the sister restaurant to Artusi, with a similar approach of simply prepared seasonal dishes, that’s somehow even better than the original.

-- In Bethnal Green, Campania has very reasonably-priced fresh pasta, and Instagram-ready interior design.
+- Campania (Bethnal Green) has very reasonably-priced fresh pasta, and Instagram-ready interior design.

-- Passo is a huge restaurant on Old St roundabout from the ream behind Foley’s, and features fresh pasta such as Ox cheek and n’duja ragu pappardelle.
+- Passo (Clerkenwell) is a huge restaurant on Old St roundabout and features fresh pasta such as ox cheek and n’duja ragu pappardelle.

 - Cafe Murano is the casual offshoot of Angela Hartnett’s Michelin-starred Murano – it may not have white tablecloths but the pasta is every bit as good.

-- The crab linguine is legendary at Highbury’s Trullo, the restaurant that gave birth to Padella.
+- Trullo, (Islington) - The crab linguine is legendary at the restaurant that gave birth to Padella.

-- Kentish Town’s Anima e Cuore is tiny, with only 22 covers, so book well in advance for a taste of their famed ravioli.
+- Anima e Cuore (Kentish Town) is tiny, with only 22 covers, so book well in advance for a taste of their famed ravioli.